paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/getting-started-installation.md

 npx paperclip init
 ```

-☝🏻 I'd recommend calling this in an empty directory first.
-Paperclip will identify that as a new project
-& walk you through the entire setup.
-Once you've done that, you can start using Paperclip!

-> If you call `paperclip init` within an existing project, Paperclip will just create a `paperclip.config.json` file
-for you.
-The rest of the setup would have to be manually done.
+☝🏻 This will setup a `paperclip.config.json` file that will be used by Paperclip.
+If you're starting a new project, the `paperclip init` will also walk you through the entire setup process.